rayvega96/ulauncher-amazon-search/README.md

 # Amazon Search Ulauncher extension

 This extention provides you a quick search on your favorite amazon website with 3 useful more options:
-- Search on every country amazon website;
+- Search on every country's amazon website;
 - Scrape the five most rated results;
 - Open up your most used amazon profile pages in a glimp